mhanberg/blog/_posts/2022-04-09-how-eex-turns-your-template-into-html.md

 The engine is where the magic happens!
 It's responsible for building the tokens into usable Elixir AST, which can then be injected into a function.

-An `EEx.Engine` has the following callbacks that it must implement, and that your compiler must call appropriately.
+An `EEx.Engine` has the following callbacks that it must implement and that your compiler must call appropriately.
 I'll copy/paste some of the callback documentation here, copyright belonging to the elixir-lang/elixir project.

 ```elixir
 @doc """